cube3power/atsd/sql/scheduled-sql.md

 ## Query

-The scheduler executes a `SELECT` query specified according to the ATSD [SQL syntax](README.md).
+The scheduler executes a `SELECT` [query](README.md) on schedule.

-## Authorization

-Scheduled SQL queries are executed with **administrative** permissions, no records are excluded from the result set unlike ad-hoc queries, which are filtered based on the user's [entity read permissions](../administration/user-authorization.md#entity-permissions).

 ## Schedule

 Scheduling frequency is controlled with the `Schedule` field containing a [`cron` expression](scheduled-sql-cron.md) that determines when the task should be executed.

+## Authorization

+Scheduled queries are executed with **All Entities: Read** permission.
+No records are excluded from the result set unlike ad-hoc queries, which are filtered based on the user's [entity read permissions](../administration/user-authorization.md#entity-permissions).

 ## Formats

 * CSV
-* JSON
 * Excel (xlsx)
 * HTML
+* JSON

 CSV files can be optionally archived with zip or gzip compression.

-The HTML format is optimized for broad compatibility with common deasktop and web-based email clients.
+The HTML format is optimized for compatibility with common desktop and email clients.

 ### Sample Reports